Darkez1/Mercurial-Grabber/README.md

 ### Educational Purposes Only
 This tool demonstrates and makes it easy to create your own grabber.
 This shows what type of information attackers can grab from a victim's computer.
 Only use this on your own PC and do not use it on other people maliciously.

+### Important!
+Many people create fake files of Marcurial.
+This is the only working one and all other "Mercurials" are malware!
+Do not download any other programs that are named Mercurial!
+Stay safe!